 To load an existing model saved as an MPH-file use the function mphopen.
-To load the model with the name <filename> enter:
+To load the model with the name <filename> enter where <filename> is a string.
+This creates a model object Model on the COMSOL server that is accessible using the MATLAB variable model.